The Need for Benchmarks to Advance AI-Enabled Player Risk Detection in Gambling: Introduction

 \subsection{Machine Learning for Player Risk Detection}

-A ML approach to player risk detection typically uses information about gambling patterns and player characteristics from gambling records (behavioral markers) to forecast potential gambling-related problems.
+A ML approach to player risk detection typically uses information about gambling patterns and player characteristics from gambling records (behavioral markers) to forecast potential gambling-related problems\footnote{For an up-to-date and comprehensive review of model architectures and the current landscape, we refer the reader to \citealp{MARIONNEAU2025100644}}.
 This is similar to the use of biomarkers in medicine, where objectively measured characteristics serve as indicators of disease processes \citep{biomarkers2001biomarkers}.
 Medicine also uses behavioral markers, for example, in early detection of Alzheimer’s disease \citep{gomar2011utility}.

 ML models can target players according to markers defined by both their gambling patterns and changes in those patterns, using this information to designate differing levels of potential risk.
 Most importantly, these models can provide a guide for matching responses to individuals, optimizing the opportunity for favorable outcomes.
 Very basic best practices for developing such models include establishing that the markers differ in the groups to be distinguished (e.g., individuals who exhibit problematic gambling behavior and those who gamble without problems), developing a predictive model that integrates markers to predict the outcome in question, and then establishing the model’s performance in samples separate from those used to develop the model \citep{Morrow2008, vanderstichele2008}.